satazor/js-spark-md5/README.md

 #### SparkMD5.hash(str, raw)

 Hashes a string directly, returning the hex result.
-If `raw` is true, the raw result will be returned instead.
+If `raw` is true, the result as a binary string will be returned instead.
 Note that this function is `static`.

 #### SparkMD5.hashBinary(str, raw)

 Hashes a binary string directly (e.g.: string returned from the deprecated [readAsBinaryString](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsBinaryString)), returning the hex result.
-If `raw` is true, the raw result will be returned instead.
+If `raw` is true, the result as a binary string will be returned instead.
 Note that this function is `static`.